torstenspindler/AtlasForms/README.md

-Change xxxab to your own appid throught this repo and import.
+Change bbmnx to your own appid throught this repo and import.

 ## Known BUGS to fix